dennisschroeder/thoughts-on/The_value_of_Test-Driven-Development.md

     such as speaking on the phone while driving a car.
 Multitasking can result in time wasted due to human context switching and becoming prone to errors due to insufficient attention.

-According to [research](https://en.wikipedia.org/wiki/Human_multitasking#Research), multitasking significantly increases the risk of making mistakes.
+According to [research](https://en.wikipedia.org/wiki/Human_multitasking#Research), multitasking significantly increases the risk of making mistakes which I consider inefficient because it can lead to wasted time, resources, and effort.
+When we make a mistake, we have to go back and redo the work or fix the error, which can take additional time and resources.

-So the aim is to avoid multitasking.
-Because an error reduces efficiency by creating unnecessary work.
-Efficiency is a measure of how well a system or process performs in achieving its intended goal or objective while minimizing the amount of wasted resources, time or effort.
+So the aim is to avoid multitasking because it increases the risk of introducing errors.
 TDD helps you to achieve this by separating the process of implementing behavior and working on the structure.

 TDD is not a way to ensure 100% test coverage, but rather to ensure that you are building sustainable solutions that cost less to change.

 Even though the focus is on the design aspect rather than creating test coverage, I think the coverage is more than a side effect, as some people define it.
-It plays an important part in the efficincy value.
+It plays an important part in the efficiency value.
 Without it, we would run into the risk of introducing a lot of bugs, when doing the refactoring process.
-They ensure that we only refactor and don't accidentally change behavior.
+They ensure that we only change the structure of our code and don't accidentally change its behavior.